DPA - Delaware Psychological Association

 DPA Committee Descriptions

-• The Disaster Response Network committee will respond to a variety of situations including natural disasters, social unrest, terrorism and pandemics.
-Psychologists are uniquely trained in helping people cope with stress and difficult emotions and are able to help disaster survivors, volunteers and relief operation workers understand their natural responses to these events, such as anger, distress and grief.
-Committee members meet regularly for planning and networking to support preparedness for such events in order to mitigate long term disaster impacts.
-The Disaster Response Network Committee is aware of the disproportionate impact that crisis may have on disadvantaged groups and makes sure that its mission and activities are inclusive and appropriate to the needs of all groups.
+• PREP Committee (Prevention, Response, Education, Preparedness):The PREP committee will respond to a variety of situations including natural disasters, social unrest, terrorism and pandemics.
+Mental health providers are uniquely trained in helping people cope with stress and difficult emotions and can help disaster survivors, volunteers and relief operation workers understand their natural responses to these events such as anger, distress and grief.
+Committee members meet regularly for planning and networking to support preparedness for such events to mitigate long term disaster impacts.
+The committee shares evidenced based information about mental health with the public in a variety of ways.
+The PREP committee is aware of the disproportionate impact that crisis may have on disadvantaged groups and makes sure that its mission and activities are inclusive and appropriate to the needs of all groups.

 • The Committee on Federal Advocacy is responsible for establishing and maintaining relationships with each member of Congress from the State of Delaware, ensuring that DPA's Federal Advocacy Coordinator is identified as an essential key contact in Delaware on mental health issues before the Congress.
 Under the leadership of the Federal Advocacy Coordinator, the committee shall monitor federal issues and legislation impacting mental health and the profession of psychology through its ongoing relationship with the APA Practice Organization (APAPO).
 The Committee shall advise the Association's Executive Council and membership on all critical federal legislative issues, communicate APAPO action alerts, and coordinate grassroots response to these calls for actions.
 As necessary, the Committee shall organize an effective grassroots network of psychologists within the State of Delaware.
 Advocacy activity may take the form of letters or calls to Congress, meetings with Members of Congress, attendance at town hall meetings, op-eds, or letters-to-the-editor.